hugopukito/golang-fixture/README.md

 This package will load yaml file, verify if each entity match with local structs of your project and insert rows in your database.

-The entities in yaml files are named fixture.
+The entities in yaml files are named fixtures.

 ## Example